 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-A person who is a not a resident of Indiana may not apply for an Indiana certificate of title for an off-road vehicle (ORV) or a snowmobile.
+A person who is a non-resident of Indiana may voluntarily apply for an Indiana certificate of title by surrendering their out-of-state certificate of title or by providing proof of ownership for an off-road vehicle (ORV) or snowmobile

 A person who is not a resident of Indiana must obtain an Indiana registration if either of the following conditions apply: